epiclabs-io/dockercup/README.md

 ## How to install

+If you just want to use DockerCup, there is an image published in DockerHub ready to use.
+However, you must prepare your host system following these steps:

 1. Copy `dockercup.sh` to `/usr/local/bin` and make it executable `chmod +x /usr/local/bin/dockercup.sh`
 2. Create your global `/etc/dockercup.conf.json` starting off the included `dockercup.conf.json.sample` file.
 3. For each Docker container you want its volumes to be to backed up, add an entry to the `backup` array in the configuration file